 3. Change the water once a day.
 Start seeing results within a day!

 Get more healthy ideas and delicious snacks by joining NatureBox.
-Enter coupon code NATURE for 25% off your first month subscription!
+Sign up today to get 50% off your first box!